Master of Science (M.Sc.)

 You can check the status of your application at any time in your TUMonline account.

 Selection takes place through an aptitude assessment procedure.
-Aptitude assessment is a two-part procedure after the submission of an official application to a program.
-In this procedure, the TUM school or department determines whether you meet the specific requirements for its master’s degree program.
+The aptitude assessment is a two-part procedure after the submission of an official application to a program.
+In this procedure, the TUM school determines whether you meet the specific requirements for its Master’s degree program.

-In the initial stages, the grades you obtained during your bachelor's program, as well as your written documents, will be evaluated using a point system.
+In the initial stages, the grades you obtained during your Bachelor’s program, as well as your written documents, will be evaluated using a point system.
 Depending on the amount of points accumulated, applicants are either immediately admitted, rejected or invited to an admissions test.

 In detail: